 Christmas is over but the Nativity story doesn’t end.
-Today, western Christianity celebrates a time when the Jesus’s family was saved by his stepfather.
+On December 28 western Christianity celebrates a time when the Jesus’s family was saved by his stepfather.

 This incident came to be known as the Feast of the Holy Innocents.
 This incident as well as some other incidents in the life of Jesus’s stepfather, St. Joseph, speak to the benefit of remembering your dreams.

 It’s one of the many dreams in the Bible.